turboyang-cn/TurboYang.Utility.FileSignature/README.md

 String extension = accuratelySignature.Extension;   // .docx
 String mediaType = accuratelySignature.MediaType;   // application/vnd.openxmlformats-officedocument.wordprocessingml.document
 ```
-The `Detect` method returns a list of all possible file types, sorted according to the accuracy of the match.
+The `FileSignatureParser.Detect` method returns a list of all possible file types, sorted according to the accuracy of the match.
 The first record in the list is the most accurate match.

 ## Usage: Check file extension
 You can use the following code to directly check that the file extension matches the header signature.